tanmayr71/BERT-Movie-Review-Sentiment/README.md

 # BERT-Movie-Review-Sentiment
-Sentiment analysis of movie reviews using BERT and PyTorch.
-This project demonstrates the application of the BERT (Bidirectional Encoder Representations from Transformers) model for classifying movie reviews into positive or negative sentiments using the Huggingface transformers library.
+Leveraging the power of transformer models for sentiment analysis, this project utilizes BERT, one of the most popular transformer architectures, to classify movie reviews into positive or negative sentiments.
+Implemented with the Huggingface Transformers library and PyTorch, it showcases the practical application and effectiveness of transformer models in understanding natural language